sanches-leo/shiny/docs/clustering.md

-This step will allow the user to indentify if there is outliers in the samples and select a threshold to remove them.
-It's possible to Te-run the Clustering and visualize if the height is adequate.
-Samples selected under the height (red bar) will be kept.
+This step allows the user to identify potential outliers among the samples and define a threshold for their removal.
+Users can re-run the clustering to assess whether the selected height is appropriate.
+Samples that fall below the specified height (indicated by the red bar) will be retained.
+If the height is set to 0, no samples will be excluded from subsequent analyses.